craftcms/docs/docs/3.x/fr/entries.md

 Like entry URI formats, these preview target URLs are mini Twig templates that can contain entry properties and other dynamic values.

-If entries in your section have their own URLs, then you can create a preview target for the entry’s primary URL using the URL template, `{url}`.
+Use single curly braces to render attributes on the entry.
+For example if entries in your section have their own URLs, then you can create a preview target for the entry’s primary URL using the URL template, `{url}`.

 Create additional preview targets for any other areas the entry might show up, such as `news`, or `archive/{postDate|date('Y')}`.
 If the entries show up on the homepage, you can create a preview target with a blank URL.